IntersectMBO/cardano-node/doc/shelley-genesis.md

 Finally we need to submit the signed transaction
 ```
 $ cardano-cli shelley transaction submit
-Usage: cardano-cli shelley transaction submit --tx-filepath FILEPATH
+Usage: cardano-cli shelley transaction submit --tx-file FILEPATH
-                                              [--network-magic INT]
+                                              (--mainnet | --testnet-magic INT)
-  Submit a transaction
+  Submit a transaction to the local node whose Unix domain socket is obtained
+  from the CARDANO_NODE_SOCKET_PATH enviromnent variable.

 Available options:
-  --tx-filepath FILEPATH   Filepath of the transaction you intend to submit.
+  --tx-file FILEPATH       Filepath of the transaction you intend to submit.
-  --network-magic INT      The network magic id [default is mainnet].
+  --mainnet                Use the mainnet magic id.
+  --testnet-magic INT      Specify a testnet magic id.
 ```
 This command also needs the `CARDANO_NODE_SOCKET_PATH` like the other commands that need to talk to a local node.
-And as mentioned above in the section on querying the node, we have to specify `--network-magic 42`, otherwise it defaults to mainnet and then the handshake with the node would fail.
+And as mentioned above in the section on querying the node, we have to specify `--testnet-magic 42`, otherwise it defaults to mainnet and then the handshake with the node would fail.

 So let's do it.
 ```
 CARDANO_NODE_SOCKET_PATH=example/node1/node.sock \
     cardano-cli shelley transaction submit \
-      --tx-filepath example/tx1.tx \
+      --tx-file example/tx1.tx \
-      --network-magic 42
+      --testnet-magic 42
 ```

 If we now go look at the node logs (or stdout) for node1 we should see that